rh-messaging-qe/doccheck/README.md

 2. Create diff against previously checked snapshot.
 3. Check all features described in modified sections.
 4. Report issues to Jira.
-5. Commit new snapshot to git
+5. Commit new snapshot to git.

 Snapshots allow keeping track of what was checked and when.
 Otherwise the documentation would keep changing under our hands.